 However, wherever you are and whatever you plan on using it for, a US VPN is an indispensable piece of software – the trickiest part is choosing the right one for you.
 Thankfully, we've tested dozens of options and rounded them up to the top five best US VPNs below

 What makes the best US VPN?

-Accessing geo-blocked US content from Netflix, Hulu, Peacock and other streaming services is a big draw for people outside the US using VPNs, but those in the States will also be able to access content from all over by virtually relocating.
+Accessing geo-blocked US content from Netflix, Hulu, and other streaming services, as well as major sporting events is a big draw for people outside the US using VPNs, but those in the States will also be able to access content from all over by virtually relocating.

 1. ExpressVPN – the best US VPN on the market